fballiano/magento2-devenv/README.md

 1. Start all services with `devenv up`
 2. Open another terminal
 3. Enter the development environment shell with `devenv shell`
-4. Create the magento project in the magento2 folder with composer `composer create-project --repository-url=https://mirror.mage-os.org/ magento/project-community-edition:2.4.6 magento2` (I'd prefer MageOS but at the moment 2.4.6 is not available on their repos)
+4. Create the magento project in the magento2 folder with composer `composer create-project --repository-url=https://mirror.mage-os.org/ magento/project-community-edition:2.4.8 magento2`
 5. `cd magento2`
 6. `composer install`
 7. Install sample data if you want